-Alona’s words of praise for me did not please Miranda Strolls, however.
+Alona’s words of praise did not please Miranda Strolls, however.
 The latest gossip around the school was that they dropped her from the lead due to her bad attitude.
-Now She was mad at the world.
-I decided not to pay any attention and continue on with my routine.
+Now she was mad at the world.
+I decided not to pay any attention, and continue with my routine.

 “Excellent, Mia,” Alona told me, and then she turned away.
 “Okay, Miranda.
 You’re up.”